Canadians tuning out real CRA agents because of CRA phone scammers

 Tammy Branch, a director-general at the tax agency, says the CRA will never call or leave voicemails using aggressive language or threatening arrest.

-Branch says agents will sometimes phone when they’re looking for more information but requests for payment are always in writing.
+Branch says agents will sometimes phone when they’re looking for more information or if someone owes taxes or money to a government program.
+But the CRA says it will never demand immediate payment via e-transfer or Bitcoin, or communicate via text message.

 Staff-Sgt.
-Ken Derakhshan of the RCMP says falling for a scam can be financially and psychologically devastating.
-The RCMP say newcomers to Canada, especially people who don’t speak English or French, can be especially vulnerable.
+Ken Derakhshan of the RCMP says falling victim to a scam can be financially and psychologically devastating.
+The RCMP says newcomers to Canada, especially those who don’t speak English or French, can be especially vulnerable.

 The Canadian Press

-Note: Note to readers: This is a corrected story.
-A previous version erroneously reported that CRA requests for payment are “always in writing.”